"He's still out there behind our shed. He'll never move again."

-In the backstory to My Little Pony: Friendship Is Magic, Nightmare Moon was imprisoned in the moon for a thousand years, and it's implied she was aware the entire time.
+In the backstory to the series, Nightmare Moon was imprisoned in the moon for a thousand years, and it's implied she was aware the entire time.
 However, her sanity doesn't seem to have suffered from the experience.

 There have been fanfics written that try to describe what her isolation must have been like, especially considering that the reason she turned evil in the first place was because she was lonely.
 Some of these fics imply that Celestia offered her an early release if she reformed; others aren't so generous.

 A later episode confirms Discord, when encased in stone, is able to observe the world around him, which is probably why he was placed in the middle of an empty garden where nothing important happens.